bitcointranscripts/bitcointranscripts/bitcoin-explained/the-block-1-983-702-problem.md

 Sjors Provoost: 00:23:56

 Yeah, so that's a very nice little block in the past.
-So if you wanted to reproduce this, your Coinbase transaction would have to create about 107 Bitcoin.
+So if you wanted to reproduce this, your coinbase transaction would have to create about 107 Bitcoin.
 It would have to spend 107 Bitcoin.
 That is only allowed if there is 107 Bitcoin worth of fees in that block.
 So that's never going to happen accidentally.